-- 213. The Corps' issuance of the verifications/letter violates NWP 12 and/or its terms and conditions by failing to evaluate the project's individual and cumulative adverse effects, and failing to include in the respective "District Engineers' Decision(s)" a determination that the cumulative effects caused by all of the crossings authorized by NWP would be no more than minimal, either when measured project-, state-, region-, or watershed-wide.
+- and/or its terms and conditions by failing to evaluate the project's individual and cumulative adverse effects, and failing to include in the respective "District Engineers' Decision(s)" a determination that the cumulative effects caused by all of the crossings authorized by NWP would be no more than minimal, either when measured project-, state-, region-, or watershed-wide.
 82 Fed.
 Reg. at 2004-05.
 This omission includes a consideration of both direct and indirect effects (including but not limited to the risks and impacts of oil spills into waterways), and site-specific factors.
-Id. at 2005. - 214.
-The Corps' issuance of the verifications/letter constitutes de facto or implicit approvals of all Non-PCN waterways listed in the PCNs, and/or constitutes an acknowledgment that no additional or separate PCN is required for these water crossings, and violates NWP 12 and Section 404(e) of the Clean Water Act for approving those waterways without evaluating their adverse environmental effects. - 215.
-Although the Corps has suspended (but not revoked) the Cheyenne River and Yellowstone River verifications, there is no indication that the Corps has modified, suspended, or revoked its actual or tacit approval of TC Energy's use of NWP 12 for Non-PCN waters in Montana, South Dakota, or Nebraska.
-Furthermore, the Corps may reinstate the verifications at any time.
+Id. at 2005. - 162.
+The Corps' issuance of the verifications/letters constitutes de facto or implicit approvals of all non-PCN waterways listed in the PCNs, and violates NWP 12 and section 404(e) of the Clean Water Act for approving those waterways without evaluating their adverse environmental effects. - 163.
+Because the adverse environmental effects caused by all of the project's water crossings would be more than minimal, Keystone XL is ineligible for authorization under NWP 12 and the Corps' verification of the project under NWP 12 was unlawful.
+Instead, the Corps must evaluate the project under the individual section 404 permit process pursuant to 33 U.S.C. § 1344(a) before the project can proceed.

-- 216. Because the adverse environmental effects caused by all of the project's water crossings would be more than minimal, Keystone XL is ineligible for authorization under NWP 12 and the Corps' verification of the project under NWP 12 was unlawful.
-Instead, the Corps must evaluate the project under the individual Section 404 permit process pursuant to 33 U.S.C. § 1344(a) before the project can proceed. - 217.
-For these reasons, the Corps' verifications/approvals of the project under NWP 12 are arbitrary and capricious and not in accordance with law and must be set aside under the APA, 5 U.S.C. § 706(2)(A).
+164. For these reasons, the Corps' verifications/approvals of the project under NWP 12 are arbitrary and capricious and not in accordance with law and must be set aside under the APA, 5 U.S.C. § 706(2)(A).